wp-plugins/buddypress-foaf/readme.txt

 == Changelog ==

+= 1.8 =
+* Avatars shown at profile pages are now always shown as thumbnails.

 = 1.7 =
 * Avatars that are shown in profile pages of visited user profiles are now clickable